jonathanrbowman/contact_test/README.md

 -   Zip code appears to not allow null values in the database and defaults to 0

 Also, You can use escape to clear modals, search, and reset the menu state!

-If you find any bugs, please report them to me so I can fix them!
-Feel free to use this for any purposes, or contribute as you want by creating pull requests.